 The consequence is even if KeyDB processes most commands in sub microsecond range, a client performing many roundtrips to the server will have to pay for these network and system related latencies.

 An efficient client will therefore try to limit the number of roundtrips by pipelining several commands together.
 This is fully supported by the servers and most clients.
 Aggregated commands like MSET/MGET can be also used for that purpose.
-Starting with KeyDB 2.4, a number of commands also support variadic parameters for all data types.
+A number of commands also support variadic parameters for all datatypes.

 Here are some guidelines: